 We can customise your West Highland Way holidays if you are looking for long walking days or shorter days.
 We have also our 3 standard options which you can book online.
 However, if you are looking for a custom West Highland Way adventure get in touch and we would be happy to help.

-We are not like other operators we do not just provide a map and a guide book from a bookshop, we have walked this trail and provide detailed photographic instructions which are easy to follow.
+We are not like other operators we do not just provide a map and a guidebook from a bookshop, we have walked this trail and provided detailed Navigation by our Smart Phone App.

 A level 3 tour with walks up to 7 hours and climbs up to 540m.